cissna/gite/README.md

     # where it says something like "I was considering using these commands [git_commands]\nBut I am worried about a potential limitation: [limitation output of identify_potential_limitations_with_proposed_commands]. [question associated with limitation]?"
     # and then also add the response from the user (or maybe not the user, depending on what happens in answer_question) to the conversation
     # then send back to the LLM to evaluate whether (and how) it needs to edit the suggested commands

-    # then return where the last value
+    # then return the conversastion where the last value is the output is the LLMs response to the response to the question about limitations
     return conversation

 function identify_potential_limitations_with_proposed_commands(conversation, LLM_response_proposing_commands):